Income tax brackets unveiled

 • Income tax brackets: Income tax brackets refer to the different ranges of income and the tax rates that apply.
 There are currently seven income tax brackets, each of which applies to a specific income amount.

 • Marginal tax rate: Your marginal tax rate is the rate at which the last dollar of your income is taxed.
 It refers to the highest tax bracket you’re in.
-For example, if you earn $75,000 as a Single filer in 2023 or 2024, your marginal tax rate is 22%, but you don’t pay 22% on all of your income.
+For example, if you earn $75,000 as a Single filer in 2024, your marginal tax rate is 22%, but you don’t pay 22% on all of your income.

 • Effective tax rate: Your effective tax rate is the total tax you pay expressed as a percentage of your total taxable income.
 Because most people pay multiple tax rates, their effective tax rate is usually somewhere between their highest and lowest rates.

 • Average tax rate: An average tax rate is the same as an effective tax rate.
-According to the IRS, the average tax rate in 2020 was 13.63%.2

 • Ordinary tax rates: There are many different types of taxes that Americans pay.
 Income tax rates are also known as ordinary tax rates because they only apply to ordinary income.
 Different rates are used for other types of taxes.